-Small businesses in the app economy are growing and thriving in every state because they maximize the resources at their disposal, including the robust software distribution services and options available now.
-At the same time, regulators and policymakers are taking a hard look at "Big Tech" while raising concerns about competition in digital marketplaces.
-This scrutiny has put a spotlight on the app development community and our relationship with the main app stores like Apple's App Store and the Google Play store, but also platforms like Roblox, Epic Systems, Valve, and Nintendo.
-The main app stores link to mobile operating systems to form two-sided software platforms, the trusted marketplaces that connect app companies with millions of potential clients and customers across the globe.
-While discussions have included "small developers" in the abstract, policymakers must understand that App Association member interests do not align with the largest companies on the app stores seeking to lower their own distribution costs.
+Throughout the last several years, regulators and policymakers have been taking a close look at competition in online marketplaces.
+This scrutiny has put a spotlight on how the app development community works with the largest consumer-facing app stores like Apple's App Store and the Google Play store, but also platforms like Epic Systems (healthcare), Nintendo (games), and Oracle (business).
+Consumer-facing app stores link to mobile operating systems to form two-sided software platforms, the trusted marketplaces that connect app companies with millions of potential clients and customers across the globe.
+While discussions have referenced "small developers" in the abstract, policymakers must understand that App Association member interests do not align with some large companies on the app stores seeking to lower their own distribution costs.